Apollo (butterfly): Distribution and habitat

-This typically mountain species prefers hills and flowery alpine meadows and pastures of the continental European mountains, in Spain, Scandinavia and Central Europe, in the Balkans up to northern Greece and in the Alps between Italy and France.
+This mountain butterfly species prefers hills and flowery alpine meadows, and pastures of the continental European mountains, in Spain, Scandinavia and Central Europe, in the Balkans up to northern Greece, and in the Alps between Italy and France.

-It is also present in some areas of the central Asia (Sakha).
-Typical of high altitudes, its range is from 400 m up to 2300 m, although it is far more present above 1000 m.
+It is also present in some areas of central Asia (Sakha).
+Typical of high altitudes, its mountain habitat ranges from 400 m up to 2300 m, although it is far more present above 1000 m.

-This species requires specific climatic conditions (cold winter, sunny summer).
-It also requires wide open spaces (with a cover of shrubs less than 5%) and a large surface of lawns (at least 50%).
-The presence of the host plant for the caterpillars is critical.
+The species requires specific climatic conditions, of cold winters and sunny summers.
+It also requires wide open spaces, with a cover of shrubs less than 5%, and a large surface of lawns (at least 50%).
+The presence of the host plant for their caterpillars is critical.

 Description

 Parnassius apollo has a wingspan of 62–86 mm in males, of 65–95 mm in females.
 The Apollo butterfly shows a great deal of individual variation in the appearance, with an evident colour polymorphism.
-These very very large, beautiful and conspicuous white butterflies are decorated with five large black eyespots on the forewing and two bright red or sometimes orange eyespots on the hindwing.
-These striking red eyespots can vary in size and form depending on the location of the Apollo butterfly, and the bright red colour often fades in the sun, causing the eyespots of older individuals to appear more orange.
-The wings are shiny, with slightly transparent edges, and some individuals are darker (sphragismelanistic); a general phenomenon common in many butterflies.
+These very large, beautiful and conspicuous white butterflies are decorated with five large black eyespots on the forewing and two bright red or sometimes orange eyespots on the hindwing.
+These striking red eyespots can vary in size and form depending on the geographic location of the Apollo butterfly, and the bright red colour often fades in the sun, causing the eyespots of older individuals to appear more orange.
+The wings are shiny, with slightly transparent edges; some individuals are darker (sphragismelanistic), a general phenomenon common in many butterflies.
 The caterpillars of this species are velvety black with orange-red spots along the sides.

 Related species can be found all over the world.
-The clouded Apollo (Parnassius mnemosyne) lives in the valleys. while the small Apollo (Parnassius phoebus) is found in the high mountains.
-The latter one has strongly marked black and white antennae, with presence of two red spots near the apex of forewings.
+The clouded Apollo (Parnassius mnemosyne) lives in valleys. while the small Apollo (Parnassius phoebus) is found in high mountain habitats.
+The latter has strongly marked black and white antennae, with presence of two red spots near the apex of its forewings.